The story behind an 85-year landmark

-On Sunday, Manchester United will have a homegrown player in the matchday squad for the 4,000th consecutive game, a run which stretches all the way back to October 1937.
+On Sunday, Manchester United will have featured a homegrown player in the matchday squad for 85 years – a run which stretches all the way back to October 1937 and well over 4,000 consecutive matches.

 Youth football historians Tony Park and Steve Hobin uncovered this remarkable statistic, while writing the book Sons of United, and Inside United spoke to Tony recently to find out more...